MitkoTschimev/jsdoc-loader/README.md

 # DEPRECATED!!
-Working on a webpack plugin -> much more efficent.
+Please use the [JsDoc Webpack Plugin](https://github.com/tfiwm/jsdoc-webpack-plugin) instead of the loader.
 # JsDoc loader for [webpack](http://webpack.github.io/)

 ## Install